 YouFoodz understands that a strong incentive is required to encourage people to share, and that evidently works as YouFoodz’s referral program is one of the most powerful aspects of their marketing machine.

-When her friend Kristy passed away at a young age of 24 years old from cancer, Karissa Bodnar was shaken.
-24 is too young to take anyone’s life away, let alone a girl who was the kindest and most compassionate human being Karissa had ever known.
+When her friend Kristy passed away at the young age of 24 years old from cancer, Karissa Bodnar was shaken.
+That is too young to take anyone’s life away, let alone a girl who was the kindest and most compassionate human being Karissa had ever known.

 Inspired by her friend, Karissa, who already had a decade worth of experience in makeup and cosmetics decided to start Thrive Causemetics, a cosmetics company that donates one product to a woman-in-need for every product bought.